 eEnergy’s growth strategy is underpinned by three pillars:

-The Directors will meet with major Shareholders periodically throughout the year and will engage with the financial press to ensure that the Company’s strategy and objectives are communicated through public announcements.
+The Directors meet with major Shareholders periodically throughout the year and engage with the financial press to ensure that the Company’s strategy and objectives are communicated through public announcements.

 The Company has and will host site visits for brokers and institutional investors and the Executive Directors are in ongoing contact with its Broker, which communicates more closely with the market.

-Shareholders with questions can use the “contact us” page on the eEnergy website or contact the Company Secretary, who will refer questions to the Directors.
-In addition, the AGM operates as a forum for all Shareholders to meet with the Board.
+Shareholders with questions can use the “contact us” page on the eEnergy website, email firstname.lastname@example.org or contact the Company Secretary, who will refer questions to the Directors.
+In addition, the Company will host a number of presentations through the year on the Investor Meets Company platform aimed at shareholders and the AGM operates as a forum for all Shareholders to meet with the Board.

-The Company will consider the benefit of additional independent research being published and made available to Shareholders.
+With the recent changes in regulation, the Company is looking to promote additional independent research being published and made available to Shareholders.

-At Admission, officers and employees of the Company will own approximately 45 per cent. of the equity of the Company.
+As at 14 December 2021, officers and employees of the Company own approximately 38 per cent. of the equity of the Company.

 The Board recognises that the Group has responsibilities to many stakeholders other than its Shareholders.